 Join the Conversation to Teach English in Hungary

-What are your thoughts about teaching English in this amazing country?
+What are your thoughts about the jobs in Hungary for English speakers?
 Is it the right option for you, or are you looking for a high-paying European destination like Sweden?
 If the climate and culture are what interests you, Spain is an amazing place for teachers to practice their craft.